 Compass Diversified Holdings Total Return

-I start with Compass Diversified Holdings (NYSE:CODI).
-This is a holding company which owns a collection of industrial and consumer products companies.
-And along the way, Compass collects lots of cash flows from its underlying companies.
-It then in turn pays out a lion’s share of the profits in the form of its dividend, currently yielding 6.4%.
+I start with Compass Diversified Holdings.
+This is a holding company which owns a collection of industrial and consumer products companies which it buys, owns and sometimes sells.
+And along the way, the company collects lots of cash flows from its underlying companies.

 Hercules Capital (HTGC)